April 22, 1917 – November 17, 2020

 Sister Rose Seraphine visits with a music student from St. Patrick Parnell Parish.

-Sr Rose Saraphine enjoys completing math exercises every morning.
+Sr Rose Saraphine enjoyed completing math exercises every morning.

 She assisted in the mail room at Marywood for a number of years.